masonschmidt/SoftEngProj1/README.md

 [project_name].appspot.com.

 ## How to Run it on App Engine Python
-Go to google cloud dashboard page
+Go to Google Cloud dashboard page.

-Click the Select from drop-down list at the top of the page. click on new project on top right corner
+Click the Select from drop-down list at the top of the page.
+Click on New Project on top right corner.

-give it a project name and click create
+Give it a project name and click Create.

-open cloud shell and activate cloud shell
+Open cloud shell and activate cloud shell.

-in the shell do the following commands:
+In the shell do the following commands:
 ~~~

 git clone https://github.com/GoogleCloudPlatform/python-docs-samples